burger-mtbkr/step-panel/README.md

 - **Completion Status**: Marks steps as complete.
 - **Error State**: Marks steps with errors.
 - **Customizable Icons and Labels**: Each step can have its own icon, label, and title.
+- **Grouped Steps**: Steps can be grouped into categories for better organization.

 ## Installation